Barton City, Michigan

+History

 Barton City is at 44°41′03″N 83°36′20″W with an elevation of 830 ft above sea level.

 Barton City was the site of the main branch of the Potts Lumbering Company and the Loud Lumbering Company.
 First called "Mud Lake", because of its location on the shores of what is now known as Jewell Lake, a post office named Mud Lake was established on March 10, 1887, with George W. LaChapelle as postmaster.
 In 1912, two surveyors staying at the home of resident Frank Barton, laid out a town around the lake, sold lots, and named the town for Barton.
 The name of the post office was changed to Barton City on April 1, 1912.

 Barton City boasts "the biggest little Fourth in the North" - a two-day festival in the city park on Fourth of July weekend including a grease pole competition, sawdust pile, a flea market and a beer tent.
 The city also puts on a fireworks show on the evening of July 4 every year.